 Certification as an Instructor or Coach signals:

-- Professionalism and accountability adhering to established standards of ethics and the Equine Canada Code of Conduct
+- Professionalism and accountability adhering to established standards of ethics and the Equestrian Canada Code of Conduct

 - Skilled in first aid and safety procedures